-Do not play 3 inch CDs without a standard adapter CD.
 If an error appears on the display, see "CD Messages" later in this section.

-- 1 REV (Reverse): Press and hold this pushbutton to reverse quickly within a track.
+▶ 1 (Forward): Press and hold this pushbutton to advance quickly within a track.
 You will hear sound at a reduced volume.
 Release the pushbutton to play the passage.
+The display will show the elapsed time of the track.

+RDM 3 (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
+RDM and the track number will appear on the display.
+Press RDM again to turn off random play.

-The display will show the elapsed time of the track. - 2 FWD (Forward): Press and hold this pushbutton to advance quickly within a track.
+444 (Reverse): Press and hold this pushbutton to reverse quickly within a track.
 You will hear sound at a reduced volume.
 Release the pushbutton to play the passage.
-The display will show the elapsed time of the track. - 4 RDM (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
-RDM and the track number will appear on the display.
-Press RDM again to turn off random play.
+The display will show the elapsed time of the track.

-AUTO EQ (Automatic Equalizer): Press AUTO EQ to select the desired equalization setting while playing a CD.
+EQ (Equalizer): Press EQ to select the desired customized equalization setting while playing a CD.
 The equalization will be automatically set whenever you play a CD.
-See "AUTO EQ" listed previously for more information.
+See "EQ" listed previously for more information.

-✓ SEEK >: Press the left arrow to go to the start of the current track if more than eight seconds have played.
-Press the right arrow to go to the next track.
+\triangle SEEK ∇ : Press the down arrow to go to the start of the current track if more than eight seconds have played.
+Press the up arrow to go to the next track.
 If you hold either arrow or press it more than once, the player will continue moving backward or forward through the CD.

-SCAN >: Press and hold either arrow for more than two seconds until SCAN and the track number appear on the display and you hear a beep.
+\triangle SCAN ∇ : Press and hold either arrow for more than two seconds until SCAN and the track number appear on the display and you hear a beep.
 The CD will go to the next track, play for a few seconds, then go on to the next track.
 Press either arrow again to stop scanning.

-RCL (Recall): Press this knob to see how long the current track has been playing.
-To change the default on the display (track or elapsed time), press the knob until you see the display you want, then hold the knob until the display flashes.
+RCL (Recall): Push this knob to see how long the current track has been playing.
+To change the default on the display (track and elapsed time), push the knob until you see the display you want, then hold the knob until the display flashes.
 The selected display will now be the default.
-While elapsed time is showing, EL TM will appear on the display.
+While elapsed time is showing, CD TIME will appear on the display.